PrefectHQ/prefect/docs/orchestration/flow-runs/task-runs.md

 #### Task run results

 Results from task runs are persisted to the location you've specified in the task's `result` attribute.
-The `Result` type allows you to store task results in many locations on your own infrastrucuture.
+The `Result` type allows you to store task results in many locations on your own infrastructure.
 See the [results documentation](/core/concepts/results.md) for more details on configuring results.

 `TaskRunView` provides a `get_result` method which will load and cache the return value of your task from the result location.